How do you beat Tom Brady in the playoffs? A historical look back on the seven-time Super Bowl winner's previous postseason failings

 Brady was 21 of 34 passing in the game, for 232 yards, one touchdown and one interception thrown in the final minute as he tried his best to answer Manning's prior 80-yard touchdown drive that gave the Colts a 38-34 edge and proved ultimately to be the game winner.

-Watch Tom Brady and the Tampa Bay Buccaneers host the Philadelphia Eagles on Super Wild Card Weekend, live on Sky Sports NFL from 6pm on Sunday.
+Watch Tom Brady and the Tampa Bay Buccaneers host the Los Angeles Rams in the divisional round of the NFL playoffs, live on Sky Sports NFL from 8pm on Sunday.